-For all blackjack is a simple game to play, there’s so much more depth to the game if you want to improve.
-Blackjack Basic strategy has been a focus of mathematicians and academics, with various theories and techniques emerging over the years in response to crunching the numbers.
+For all, blackjack is a simple game to play, but there’s so much more depth to the game if players want to improve.
+It has been a focus of mathematicians and academics, with various theories and techniques emerging over the years in response to crunching the numbers.

 Modern blackjack players have it easy.
 They are able to stand on the shoulders of giants, capitalising on the mathematical work and probability calculations of those that have gone before them, unlike players of centuries gone by.
 The history of basic blackjack strategy is particularly interesting, and it continues to shape how players think about the game today.